mgurdal/resume/README.md

 ### SDU Alternative Fuel Vehicles Team

-[SDU Alternative Fuel Vehicles Team](https://www.facebook.com/sduaeat/) is a student community to produce the most efficient electric car.
+[SDU Alternative Fuel Vehicles Team](https://www.facebook.com/sduaeat/) is a student community that aims to build the most efficient electric car.

 As the software developer,

 - I developed the electric vehicle's system software.
-- I have developed a telemetry system that transmits vehicle information over the wireless network and shows the vehicle information in the interface.
+- I have developed a telemetry system that
+  - transmits the vehicle's information over a wireless network
+  - shows the analytics in real time on a dashboard.

 <div style="display: flex; flex-wrap: wrap">
   <div style="margin: 1em">